The Creation of Superman

 A letter from Jerry appeared in the August 1929 issue of Amazing Stories and another was printed in the November issue of Science Wonder Stories.
 Both magazines were published by Hugo Gernsback, "The Father of Science Fiction."
 By the time he started attending Glenville High School, Jerry was regularly corresponding with the fledgling community of science fiction writers and fans.

 In August 1929, Jerry created The Fantastic Fiction Publication Company and released Cosmic Stories, one of the first known science fiction fanzines.
-Each booklet was typed and hectographed by Jerry under the alias Charles McEvoy, one of many pseudonyms.
+The booklet was typed and hectographed by Jerry under the alias Charles McEvoy, one of many pseudonyms.
 Siegel enjoyed using pen names as another way to emulate Burroughs, who had first published under the alias Norman Bean.
 About ten copies of Cosmic Stories were produced.
 The work was considered to be lost by 1935 and no examples are known to exist.
 The pamphlet included original stories from science fiction pioneer Clare Winger Harris and Walter L. Dennis, co-founder of the Science Correspondence Club.

 Walter Dennis worked as a newspaper reporter in Chicago and co-edited the first two issues of The Comet, a fanzine released in May 1930.
 Jerry exchanged letters and stories with Walter, whose physical appearance and occupation were an early inspiration for Clark Kent.